ineedmore-coffee/cst-v1/_notes/referencebooks/operating-systems/windows-11.md

 *The latest release of the most popular desktop operating system, succeeding Windows 10 in Fall 2021.
 Has artificially high system requirements, though these can be bypassed pretty easily.*

-I don't personally use Windows for any of my primary computing needs anymore, but I do always keep a "sacrificial Windows machine" around.
+I don't personally use Windows for much of my primary computing needs anymore, but I do always keep a "sacrificial Windows machine" around.

 ## Useful Software